 Royal Carriages Museum

 Royal Carriages Museum houses a collection of unique Royal Carriages attributed to different historical periods, from the reign of Khedive Ismail until the power of King Farouk, in addition to other collections of unique antiques related to the carriages.
 The museum was inaugurated in 1983.
-Then it was re-inaugurated after its renovation in 2013.
-Further restoration took place in 2017, and the museum was reopened again in 2021.
+Then, it was re-inaugurated after its renovation in 2013.
+Further restoration occurred in 2017, and the museum was reopened in 2021.

 Abdeen Palace Museum